 Gamer?
 You should definitely try the available Linux games on Steam.
 Which are around 25% of the total games in the whole store.
 To install Steam on Ubuntu, download the .deb package from this link.
 Double click it and hit install.

 Apport is the reporting system for crashes and failures in Ubuntu.
 It’s that small rectangular box telling you that there’s a system crash every few minutes.
-However, on the period of my usage for 13 different Ubuntu releases (from 10.04 to 17.04).
-Apport always used to show crash messages suddenly with no reason or real crash behind it.
+However, on the period of my usage for all Ubuntu releases, Apport always used to show crash messages suddenly with no reason or real crash behind it.
 It never did its job.

 If you find it annoying, you can simply remove it by: